aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * `ProductList` is using `mapStateToProps` to take the `products` array from our global Redux store and add those products to its props.
 It is then mapping over the `products` array and rendering a `ProductListItem` for each one.
 Cool... how are the products getting into the Redux store?
 * Because the products are stored in a database, we need to make an API call to retrieve them.
 This gets kicked off in `ProductList`'s `useEffect()` method, where we dispatch `fetchProducts()`.
 * Let's check out that action creator - we're importing it into our component from `client/actions/products.js`. `fetchProducts()` is an _async action creator_.
 It returns a function rather than an object, which means we're making use of the `redux-thunk` middleware.
-It first dispatches the action from `fetchProductsPending()`.
+It first dispatches the action returned from `fetchProductsPending()`.
 In our Redux devtools, we can see that this action is setting the `waiting` state to `true`, which we can confirm by taking a look at `client/reducers/waiting.js`.
 That causes our loading indicator to render, so our users get some feedback that the products are on their way.
 * Then the `getProducts()` function is called, which is from `client/api/products.js`.
 In there, we can see we're using `superagent` to make a GET request to `/api/v1/products`.
 * This hits our products GET route in `server/routes/products.js`.
 We're then calling the `listProducts` function from `server/db/products.js`, which returns an array of all of the items in the `products` database table.
-In the route, we `res.json` back to the client side.
+In the route, we `res.json` that products array back to the client side.
 * `getProducts()` (in `client/api/products.js`) returns the body of the HTTP response back to our `fetchProducts()` action creator.
-With the resulting `products` array, we then dispatch the action from `fetchProductsSuccess`.
+With the resulting `products` array, we then dispatch the action returned from `fetchProductsSuccess`.
 * From the Redux devtools, we can see that this updated both the `waiting` state to false (so the wait indicator becomes hidden again) and puts the products array we just retrieved into the `products` state.
 Both the `products` and `waiting` reducers are watching for an action type of `FETCH_PRODUCTS_SUCCESS`, so those two different parts of the Redux store state get updated from the one action!
 * Note: There is also a `.catch()` block which would dispatch an error action if something went wrong with our API call.
 The `ErrorMessage` component will render to let the user know that something is amiss.